Connect with others who understand.

 What Are the Risks and Side Effects of Jojoba Oil?

-There are few known risks or side effects of jojoba oil.
+There are a few known risks or side effects of jojoba oil.
 Even in large doses, it does not seem to be toxic either on the skin or when ingested.
-Experts suggest, however, that you do not ingest it or use it in your eyes, unless you are doing so under the care of your doctor or dermatologist.
+However, it’s probably best not to ingest it or use it in your eyes, unless you are doing so under the care of your doctor or dermatologist.

 How To Use Jojoba Oil Safely

-There are many ways to use jojoba oil to treat psoriasis on the scalp.
-But before you try any of these approaches, talk with your dermatology expert to make sure that using jojoba oil is a good idea and safe for you.
+There are many ways to use jojoba oil on the scalp.
+Before you try any of these approaches, talk with your dermatology expert to make sure that using jojoba oil is safe for you.

 Massage It Into Your Scalp

 After bathing, you can massage jojoba oil into your scalp and leave it there for several hours.
 You may choose to apply the oil only where you have psoriasis plaques or to your whole scalp as a preventive measure.
-You can use a product such as an ointment, an oil, or a cream, as long as it doesn’t trigger psoriasis symptoms and has jojoba oil as a main ingredient.
+You can use a product with jojoba oil, such as an ointment, an oil, or a cream, as long as it doesn’t trigger your psoriasis symptoms.

 “Give yourself a stimulating scalp massage with jojoba oil,” suggested another member.
 “It may help you to relax and feel a bit better.”